 There’s nothing like strolling through the apple orchard or picking your own pumpkin in the brisk fall air.
 Add these events and attractions to your calendar this season.

 Apple Works has the quintessential fall experience.
 With delicious apples, pumpkin picking, apple treats like apple dumplings and donuts, a petting zoo and outdoor activities, it covers all the bases.
-They also feature live music every weekend from September 4 through October 31.

 Starting in October, scarecrows of all varieties will pop up around Festival Country.
 The event is called Scarecrow Madness, where businesses and locals display their creative scarecrows as a fundraiser for Johnson County Senior Services.
 Follow their scarecrow map to find them all.